 The Great Smoky Mountains

-We found our little slice of the Smokie Mountains through Colonial Properties, which is conveniently located in Pigeon Forge, Tennessee.
+We found our little slice of the Smoky Mountains through Colonial Properties, which is conveniently located in Pigeon Forge, Tennessee.
 The cabin we chose was a cozy place called Moonlit Hideaway, perfectly nestled in the picturesque Walden Creek area.
 We were eagerly set for our stay during the second week of September.
 Our journey led us to arrive in Sevierville, Tennessee, late Sunday afternoon.
-Our first stop was at a very large and impressive gas station known as Buc-ee’s, conveniently located right off the exit.
-After refueling, we searched for a place to eat, as we were quite tired and hungry after our long road trip.
-We eventually settled on a delightful pizzeria in Pigeon Forge called Big Daddy”s, and I must say, it was quite good.Our waiter was amazing.
+Our first stop was at a vast and impressive gas station known as Buc-ee’s, conveniently located right off the exit.
+After refueling, we searched for a place to eat, as we were pretty tired and hungry after our long road trip.
+We eventually settled on a delightful pizzeria in Pigeon Forge called Big Daddy‘s, and I must say, it was pretty good.
+Our waiter was terrific.
 After our meal, it was finally time to head to our final destination, the charming Moonlit Hideaway.
 It was surprisingly easy to find, all thanks to the reliable guidance from Siri.

 Though this is my very first blog entry documenting our wonderful trip, I feel a strong need for a second or even a third blog post to share some of the many incredible images that my wife and I had taken during our travels together.
-The experiences we captured through our iPhones and digital cameras truly deserve more space to be appreciated and reflect upon.
+The experiences we captured through our iPhones and digital cameras truly deserve more space to be appreciated and reflected upon.
 I’ll leave links below of the places we looked at.

 All images in this blog shot with an iPhone 14 Pro Max.